Mystery as fluent Welsh-speaking man lost language after horror car crash

 “A lot of my mates at university only speak Welsh, it was their first language and their English is poor so I suddenly couldn’t have conversations with my friends.”

-Mr Pears also suffered from low mood, anxiety and flashbacks.
+Mr Peares also suffered from low mood, anxiety and flashbacks.
 He was not formally diagnosed, but also believes he was experiencing PTSD.

 He said: “My general mood was terrible – I was a right miserable sod.